Emily Brontë: Poetry publications

 Although the sisters were told several months after publication that only two copies of the book had sold, they were not discouraged (of their two readers, one was impressed enough to request their autographs).
 A reviewer in The Athenaeum praised Ellis Bell's work for its music and power, singling out those poems as the best in the book: "Ellis possesses a fine, quaint spirit and an evident power of wing that may reach heights not here attempted", and The Critic reviewer recognised "the presence of more genius than it was supposed this utilitarian age had devoted to the loftier exercises of the intellect."
-Following Charlotte's unsuccessful attempts to generate further interest in the poems, she sent copies of the book to celebrated poets such as William Wordsworth, Alfred Tennyson, Hartley Coleridge, Thomas de Quincey and Ebenezer Elliot.
-She then announced to Aylott & Jones that "C, E & A Bell are now preparing for the Press a work of fiction - consisting of three distinct and unconnected tales which may be published either together as work of 3 vols of the ordinary novel-size, or separately as single vols."
+Following Charlotte's unsuccessful attempts to generate further interest in the poems, she sent copies of the book to celebrated poets such as William Wordsworth, Alfred Tennyson, Hartley Coleridge, Thomas De Quincey and Ebenezer Elliott.
+She then announced to Aylott & Jones that "C, E & A Bell are now preparing for the Press a work of fiction – consisting of three distinct and unconnected tales which may be published either together as work of 3 vols of the ordinary novel-size, or separately as single vols."
 The three novels to which she referred were The Professor, Wuthering Heights and Agnes Grey.

 Wuthering Heights

 Emily Brontë's Wuthering Heights was first published in London by Thomas Cautley Newby, shortly after the publication and immediate success in October 1847 of Charlotte Brontë's Jane Eyre, which was published by Smith, Elder & Co.
 Thomas Newby, who had been very slow to deal with Emily and Anne, finally saw the advantage of using the family connection, and published Wuthering Heights in December 1847.
 The novel appeared as the first two volumes of a three-volume set that also included Anne Brontë's Agnes Grey.
-The authors were named as Ellis and Acton Bell; Emily's real name did not appear until after her death in 1850, when it was printed on the title page of an edited commercial edition.
+The authors were named as Ellis and Acton Bell; Emily's real name did not appear until after her death in 1848, when it was printed on the title page of an edited commercial edition.